dave-forbes/library/docs/README.md

 # Conclusion

 A nice introductions to working with objects and factory functions/classes, I also implemented form validation with clear error feedback.
+It was also good to get more practise with webpack to bundle modules.

 Features